 Raise your hand if you’ve ever burned eggs on the lowest of your frying pan.
-Now that it’s clear that we are amongst pals, take consolation in understanding this truth: It’s not all your fault.
+Now that it’s clear that we are amongst pals take consolation in understanding this truth: It’s not all your fault.

 It’s science we should blame.
 Partially, besides.

 Let’s start with the one’s eggs.
 “Most pans, even the truly appropriate ones, are simply filled with little cracks and crevices,” says Joseph Provost, a chemistry and biochemistry professor at the University of San Diego who co-wrote The Science of Cooking: Understanding the Biology and Chemistry Behind Food and Cooking.
-When the pan is heated, the metallic expands, permitting the egg to get trapped in those microscopic cracks, where it then sticks and burns.
+When the pan is heated, the metallic expands, permitting the egg to get trapped in those microscopic cracks, where it sticks and burns.

 Eggs virtually have two matters operating against them: Their liquid flows into those cracks, and their proteins are problematic.